TashfiqMahmud/-Proti-Binimoy/README.md

 # Proti-Binimoy

-Proti-Binimoy is a MERN-based marketplace project for second-hand trade and barter exchange.
+Proti-Binimoy is a MERN-based marketplace for second-hand trade and barter.

 ## Current Scope